DHintz137/quartz/content/Style Guides for Technical Writing.md

   <figcaption>Generated with DALL-E</figcaption>
 </figure>

 The field of technical communication is rapidly evolving; the need for effective and clear technical writing has never been more crucial.
 A great way to ensure quality technical communication is via style guides.
 Personally I love style guide because it forces people to be clear about what they want and it helps you as the data scientist make the client happy.
-Unfortunately, none of the organisation I worked for presented m style guide for me work, but I was able to make one for a college professor (see here).
+Unfortunately, while none of the organisations I worked for presented me a style guide or the opportunity to make one for them, I was able to make one for a college professor (see [here](https://github.com/DHintz137/quartz/blob/v4/content/Docs/styleGuide.pdf)).
 Below, I present two different style guides.

 ## Internal vs. External reports